awslabs/aws-sdk-swift/reference/0.x/AWSWisdom/WisdomClientProtocol.md

 func updateContent(input: UpdateContentInput, completion: @escaping (ClientRuntime.SdkResult<UpdateContentOutputResponse, UpdateContentOutputError>) -> Void)
 ```

-### updateKnowledgeBaseTemplateUri(input:​completion:​)
+### updateKnowledgeBaseTemplateUri(input:completion:)

 Updates the template URI of a knowledge base.
-This is only supported for knowledge bases
-of type EXTERNAL.
-Include a single variable in ${variable} format; this
-interpolated by Wisdom using ingested content.
-For example, if you ingest a Salesforce
-article, it has an Id value, and you can set the template URI to
+This is only supported for knowledge bases of type EXTERNAL.
+Include a single variable in ${variable} format; this interpolated by Wisdom using ingested content.
+For example, if you ingest a Salesforce article, it has an Id value, and you can set the template URI to https://myInstanceName.lightning.force.com/lightning/r/Knowledge\_\_kav/*${Id}*/view.
-https:​//myInstanceName.lightning.force.com/lightning/r/Knowledge\_\_kav/*${Id}*/view.

 ``` swift
 func updateKnowledgeBaseTemplateUri(input: UpdateKnowledgeBaseTemplateUriInput, completion: @escaping (ClientRuntime.SdkResult<UpdateKnowledgeBaseTemplateUriOutputResponse, UpdateKnowledgeBaseTemplateUriOutputError>) -> Void)